PROTECT THE WOODLAND

 LCP have appointed Protreat Ltd (Company number 07658884), to act as their agent.

-19 acres of this woodland, 1.3KM down forest tracks into the native broadleaved oak and ash woodland could be changed by commercial mineral, principally, clay extraction.
+19 acres of this woodland, 1.6KM down forest tracks into the native broadleaved oak and ash woodland will be felled, dug up for commercial clay and infilled with trommell fines retrieved from the waste works.

 (15 acres for extraction, 19 acres when including all the buildings, and recycling area)

-A new building to house a waste recycling facility for construction and demolition waste would be sited at the end of the forestry road.
+A new 1400 square foot building to house a waste recycling facility for construction and demolition waste would be sited at the end of the foresty road.
+An adjacent footpath is slated for closure for 33 years.

 Pre-planning public consultation webinars were held in August, October and December 2020 by Protreat.